 Top of the page

-You can expect your neck to feel stiff or sore after surgery.
+You can expect your neck to feel stiff or sore.
 This should improve in the weeks after surgery.
 You may have trouble sitting or standing in one position for very long and may need pain medicine in the weeks after your surgery.
-It may take up to 8 weeks to get back to your usual activities, but it may depend on what kind of surgery you had.
+It may take up to 8 weeks to get back to your usual activities.
+How long it takes may depend on what kind of surgery you had.

 Your doctor may advise you to work with a physiotherapist to strengthen the muscles around your neck and back.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: